Nilongg/fi-electricity-price-monitor/README.md

 - php -S localhost:8000 electricity_price_native.php

-# Note ❗
+## Note ❗
- -This is not fully my product — it was made with the help of AI due to my limited PHP experience (first PHP project btw).
+This is not fully my product — it was made with the help of AI due to my limited PHP experience (first PHP project btw).
 But I did understand most of the code, if I do say so myself 😉